Kalman filter is one of the most important but not so well explained filter in the field of statistical signal processing.

 is known as the innovation vector that represents the difference between the actual measurement and the predicted measurement at time $n$.

-The error term results in a resemblance with the family of adaptive filters (example of which are a timing synchronization loop or an an LMS equalizer) as
+This error term results in a resemblance with the family of adaptive filters (examples of which are a timing synchronization loop and an an LMS equalizer) as

 \[